patrikspiess/demo_patrikspiess/README.md

 For documentation I use sphinx and autodoc.
 The generated docs are published to readthedocs.com.

+The directory used for the documentation is docs in the project root.
+So create this directory and initialize sphinx from there.

 Installing and setup sphinx

     poetry add --group dev sphinx
+    mkdir docs
+    cd docs
     poetry run sphinx-quickstart
         > Separate source and build directories (y/n) [n]: y
         > Project name: demops